rudidude86/gura-lang.github.io/documents/File-Operation.md

 ### {{ page.chapter }}.3.1.
 Stream Instance

-A Stream is represented by an instance of `stream` class, which has a constructor function named `stream()`.
+A Stream is a data object to read and write content of a file and represented by a `stream` instance created by a constructor function named `stream()`.
 Below shows a declaration of the constructor function:

     stream(pathname:string, mode?:string, codec?:codec):map {block?}